 Mega Man X takes the classic Mega Man formula and injects it with a dose of futuristic flair and adrenaline-fueled action.
 Players control Mega Man X, an advanced robot, as he battles against powerful Maverick robots led by the villainous Sigma.
 The objective is to defeat the Mavericks, acquire their powers, and restore peace to the world.

-Mega Man X captivated players with its tight controls, challenging platforming segments, and the thrill of battling powerful bosses.
+Mega Man X engaged players with its tight controls, challenging platforming segments, and the thrill of battling powerful bosses.
 Its memorable boss design, the ability to dash and wall jump, and the satisfaction from acquiring new skills and strategizing against different enemies made it a standout action platformer on the SNES.

 6. Final Fantasy VI